opconWizard/opcon-docs/docs/job-types/zos.md

 correct message.

-This key tells the LSAM WTO monitor program to look in position zero of the message for seven characters (\'XPS072I\'), and then scan for the text within brackets ({IVPJOB15}) somewhere AFTER the fixed text.
+This key tells the LSAM WTO monitor program to look in position zero of the message for seven characters ('XPS072I'), and then scan for the text within brackets ({IVPJOB15}) somewhere AFTER the fixed text.

 Console Message Triggers work exactly the same way as DSN Triggers.
-The first time a job is requested with a Message Trigger pre-run, the Message (WTO) Table is updated and subsequent start requests interrogates that table for a trigger until the trigger is satisfied or the job is removed from the schedule. \"When/AS\" and \"Continuous\" triggers act the same way.
+The first time a job is requested with a Message Trigger pre-run, the Message (WTO) Table is updated and subsequent start requests interrogates that table for a trigger until the trigger is satisfied or the job is removed from the schedule.
+"When/AS" and "Continuous" triggers act the same way.

 Table cleanup for the DSN and WTO tables is automatic.
 If a trigger goes